balderdashy/sails-docs/reference/sails.config/sails.config.session.md

 Replace at your own risk in production-- you will invalidate the cookies of your users, forcing them to log in again.

 ### `key`
-Session key is set as `sails.id` by default.
+Session key is set as `sails.sid` by default.
 This is the name used in the cookie to recover the session.

 If you are runing multiple instances of sails, you can lost your session with Websocket.